By JKV Travel

 Welcome to the Valley of Flowers a dream destination nestled in the Garhwal Himalayas of Uttarakhand.
 Known for its unparalleled natural beauty, this UNESCO World Heritage Site is truly nature’s colorful paradise.
 From rare alpine flowers and exotic wildlife to shimmering rivers and peaceful trails, this valley is nothing short of a poetic escape.

-Join JKV Travel as we guide you through a complete and detailed travel guide to the Valley of Flowers one of India’s most magical trekking destinations.
+Join we guide you through a complete and detailed travel guide to the Valley of Flowers one of India’s most magical trekking destinations.

 The Valley of Flowers National Park lies in the Chamoli district of Uttarakhand, at an altitude of approximately 3,600 to 3,900 meters above sea level.
 Spread over an area of 87.5 square kilometers, the valley is part of the Nanda Devi Biosphere Reserve.